OriginProtocol/origin-dollar/contracts/README.md

 #### Troubleshooting

 Run `slither --version` and make sure it is >= 0.10.0.
 If the version is lower it is possible that pipx has used an older version of the python to create a virtual environment and install the slither package.
+E.g. Slither 0.10.0 requires python >= 3.8.0 and if lower one is available a lower version of slither shall be installed.
 To mitigate:

 ```
 # uninstall slither analyzer (which also uninstalls virtual environment)